-Approximately 43.3% of Critical Facilities are in a wildfire hazard area (i.e. an area with a wildfire hazard score of 1 or 2; no areas have higher scores in Ware County and Waycross).
-This 43.3% figure has been extrapolated as an estimate for all properties in the community.
-Therefore, it is estimated that 43.3% of Residential property (7,380 of 17,044) in Ware County (which includes the Residential properties in the City of Waycross) may be affected, with a total value of \$353,242,173.
-Also, approximately 43.3% of the Commercial, Industrial, Agricultural, Religious/Non-Profit, Government, Education and Utility properties (1,854 of 4,281) in Ware County (which includes those property types in the City of Waycross) may be affected, with a total value of \$561,832,126.
+Due to the unpredictability and the potential spread of wildfire, it will be assumed that 100% of the Critical Facilities exist in a wildfire hazard area (i.e. an area with a wildfire hazard score of 1 or 2).
+Based on this theory, it may also be assumed that 100%, or 11,267, of the residential structures combined in both Waycross and Ware County may be affected, with a total value of \$969,871,348.
+Also, approximately 100% of the Commercial, Industrial, Agricultural, Religious/Non-Profit, Government, Education and Utility properties (3,067) in Ware County (which includes those property types in the City of Waycross) may be affected, with a total value of \$919,994,424.